 Even so, many people believe that physical, emotional, or financial abuse would never occur in their family.
 The reality is that elder abuse takes place in families from all walks of life.
 The best protection from abuse—whether you're an elder or the adult child of one—is an open line of communication with your family, and a plan in place to minimize risk.

 Warning signs of abuse may be physical—such as bruises, weight loss, difficulty sleeping, and disorientation or confusion—or financial—such as donations to suspect "charities," unexplained checks to strangers or others, or signs of financial stress when there should be none.
 Elder abuse also can have emotional consequences, such as depression, irritability, withdrawal from normal activities, or strained relationships.

 It may be easy to dismiss some of these signs because they can mimic the symptoms of health conditions or of the aging process.
-The situation also may be complicated by the fact that the vast majority of elder abuse—90%, according to the NCEA—is perpetrated by family members.
-Given that so much elder abuse is a family affair, it’s critical for family members and others to be on the lookout for indications that your loved one feels intimidated by or is overly deferential to a caregiver (whether a family member, a friend, or a professional).
+The situation also may be complicated by the fact that the vast majority of elder abuse—90%, according to the National Center on Elder Abuse—is perpetrated by family members.
+Given that so much elder abuse is a family affair, it's critical for family members and others to be on the lookout for indications that your loved one feels intimidated by or is overly deferential to a caregiver (whether a family member, a friend, or a professional).

-“To help older individuals from being socially isolated, consider encouraging them to socialize and join groups,” advises Perry.
-“These types of activities can also help keep older family members mentally sharp, and reduce the likelihood that they’ll be taken advantage of simply because they’re lonely and enjoy talking to someone, whether that person is on the other end of the phone or knocking on their door.”
+"To help older individuals from being socially isolated, consider encouraging them to socialize and join groups," advises Liz Loewy, co-founder of EverSafe, an elder fraud detection firm.
+"Your local Council on Aging can help connect them with area services, resources, and activities.
+Social connections need to be maintained and can help keep older family members mentally sharp, and reduce the likelihood that they'll be taken advantage of simply because they're lonely and enjoy talking to someone, whether that person is on the other end of the phone or knocking on their door."